Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise/GitHub-Secrets-Best-Practise.md

 What is the purpose of **GitHub Secrets** you may wonder, and why do you even want to use them?

 The reason is simple, exposing sensitive information in **git** code repositories can lead to severe consequences such as **unauthorised access**, **data breaches**, and possible leak of sensitive or **private information** which can lead to **reputational damage**.
 Properly managing this information ensures the security and integrity of your applications and data.

+### Common Pitfalls to Avoid

+When managing sensitive information in your workflows, there are some common pitfalls to avoid:

+1. **Hardcoding Secrets:** Never hardcode secrets in your codebase.
+Always use **[GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#about-secrets?wt.mc_id=DT-MVP-5004771)** or secret management tools such as **[Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts?wt.mc_id=DT-MVP-5004771)**.
+2. **Improper Access Control:** Ensure that only necessary workflows and users have access to secrets.
+3. **Exposing Secrets in Logs:** Be cautious not to print secrets in logs, as logs can be accessed by unauthorised users.

 ### Using GitHub Secrets